 How does the contraceptive injection work?

+The most common injection used in the UK is intramuscular medroxyprogesterone acetate (otherwise known as Depo-Provera).
 The contraceptive injection works just like a mini pill

 .
 It contains a progesterone (a type of sex hormone) which:

 - thickens the mucus at the entrance to the womb (so sperm can’t get in)

 - prevents ovulation (the release of an egg)